 - United States Bankruptcy Court, E.D.
 Virginia, The Honorable Stephen C. St. John

-- Member, International Women's Insolvency & Restructuring Confederation (IWIRC) (Director of Communications & Newsletter for IWIRC, and Washington, DC Network Board Member)
+- Member, International Women's Insolvency & Restructuring Confederation (IWIRC) (Vice Director of Diversity, Inclusion and Belonging Committee for IWIRC, and Washington, D.C.
+Network Board Member)

 - Advisory Committee, William & Mary Journal of Race, Gender, and Social Justice (previously known as William & Mary Journal of Women and the Law)

 - Barrister, Walter Chandler American Inn of Court